Xilinx/Vitis_Model_Composer/AIE_HLS/AIE_HLS/README.md

-# AI Engine and HLS design
+# Cosimulation of AI Engine and Programmable Logic (HLS)
 This example showcases a design containing both AI Engine blocks and Programmable Logic (HLS).
 We are using the *HLS Kernel* block to import an HLS kernel into Model Composer as a block.
 To connect the AI Engine blocks to the HLS kernel block, we use the *AIE to HLS* and *HLS to AIE* interface blocks if there is a data type mismatch, otherwise, we can connect the blocks directly.

 ![](images/interface_blocks.PNG)